SoftInstigate/restheart-website/docs/csv.md

 ## Upload CSV

-Let's take as an example the following file * POI.csv *:
+Let's take as an example the following file *POI.csv*:

 ```
 id,name,city,lat,lon,note
 1,Coliseum,Rome,41.8902614,12.4930871,also known as the Flavian Amphitheatre
 2,Duomo,Milan,45.464278,9.190596,Milan Cathedral
 ```
-To import the csv data into the collection * then *, run the following:
+To import the csv data into the collection *poi*, run the following:

 ```bash
 http -a admin:secret POST http://localhost:8080/csv db=="restheart" coll=="poi" id=="0" < POI.csv